Motorists & Parking

 DOT is a national leader in the use of recycled asphalt pavement, which turns yesterday’s pavement into today’s streets.
 The Agency is currently piloting the use of warm mix asphalt.
 Learn more about sustainable paving

-DOT's commercial vehicle and truck pages provides helpful information on vehicle classification, size and weight restrictions, truck routing and commercial parking.
+Trucks and commercial vehicles are essential to New York City, providing goods and services to millions of New Yorkers every day.
+DOT regulates trucks and commercial vehicles on New York City's streets, including rules on vehicle classification, size and weight restrictions, truck routes and commercial parking.
 Learn more Download the NYC Truck Route map Learn about DOT's Off-Hour Delivery Program

 Current DOT Projects